thoughtnetwork/thought-wallet/README.md

 This repository contains the current binary distributions of Thought wallet for Windows, Mac, and Linux.

-The latest release version is 0.18.2, released 30 April 2022.
+The latest release version is 0.18.2, released 30 March 2022.
 All previous versions are obsolete.

 If you are upgrading from a previous version, please back up `wallet.dat`.